mrdulin/resources/README.md

 - [Stable Diffusion Online](https://stablediffusionweb.com/) - Stable Diffusion is a latent text-to-image diffusion model capable of generating photo-realistic images given any text input, cultivates autonomous freedom to produce incredible imagery, empowers billions of people to create stunning art within seconds.
 - [AI Copywriter & Chatbot - Copymatic](https://copymatic.ai/) - Use our AI-powered platform to write engaging, conversion-optimized and human-quality copy or content: from social media ads to full landing pages or blog posts in seconds.
 - [Gamma](https://gamma.app/) - A new medium for presenting ideas, powered by AI.
 Beautiful, engaging content with none of the formatting and design work.
+- [Voice Control for ChatGPT](https://voicecontrol.chat/) - Enhance Your ChatGPT Experience with Voice Input and Read Aloud Capabilities

 ## Programming